kenny101/Youtube-Recipes-Dataset-with-Ingredients/README.md

 https://developers.google.com/youtube/v3/getting-started

 Use the extractData.py to append more data to YouTubeRecipesData.csv.
-For this script to work properly, all files should be in the same directory.
+All files should be in the same directory for this to work properly.

 ## Usage:
 python3 extractData (youtube playlist url 1) (youtube playlist url 2)...